 Focus on getting that configuration right first.
 Once you're there, you may or may not want to experiment with enhancement features like

 .
 Always proceed carefully, and try to pay attention to how each change impacts what you're hearing.
 When it comes to DSP enhancements, less is often more.

 Roon is heavier than Other Player

-Many Audiophile-grade media players focus on being extremely lightweight and doing nothing but audio playback.
+Many Audiophile-grade media players focus solely on audio playback, and on being extremely lightweight.
 This is a tradeoff--they get to offer a simpler approach to sound quality, but they can't offer a rich user experience.
 At Roon Labs, we aren't willing to sacrifice user experience or functionality at the altar of sound quality--we are determined to provide both at once.

 At the same time, this is a bit of an oxymoron.
 A fully-featured media server doing everything that we want it to do will never be as lightweight as a standalone, single-zone player application.
 So instead of trying to do the impossible, we've addressed this problem by changing the rules a little bit.
 Instead of trying to pack a lightweight media player, and heavyweight media server into a computer in your listening room, we provide the tools you need to put space between those pieces--because they really don't belong together anyway.

 This is, we feel, the best of both worlds: